mattgray/horseos/README.md

 Features
 --------
-* Receives TCP connections
+* Receives TCP connections on port 4444
 * Prints an ascii picture of a horse
-* Echo data on tcp:4444
+* Chat with other people connected to HorseOS